PaulEmile-neu/FoodIz/README.md

 # The project (FoodIz)

-During a few course at ISEN we had to develop an android application based on the Kotlin language This application was a food Order application in which a customer could access some menu and order them thanks to an API
+During a few course at ISEN we had to develop an android application based on the Kotlin language.
+This application was a food Order application in which a customer could access some menu and order them thanks to an API.

 This application is composed of these different technologies :